BoningtonChen/CherryStudio_themes/README.md

 ## How to USE

 1. (Recommended but not necessary) Download Maple Mono NF CN from [Maple Font](https://github.com/subframe7536/maple-font/releases/download/v7.3/MapleMono-NF-CN-unhinted.zip).
 If you do not like the font, the default fallback font should be `Fira Code`.
-2. (Recommended but not necessary) Download Harmony OS Sans from [Harmony OS Sans](https://developer.huawei.com/images/download/general/HarmonyOS-Sans.zip).
-If you do not like the font, the default fallback font should be the font of your system UI.
+2. (Recommended but not necessary) Download DreamHan Sans and DreamHan Serif from [DreamHan Font](https://github.com/Pal3love/dream-han-cjk/releases).
+If you do not like the font, the system will use Microsoft YaHei as fallback font.
 3. Copy the content in [maple-neon.css](./themes/maple-neon.css) file(for original version) or download the raw file(for customization).
 4. Paste it into Cherry Studio.
 5. Here you go!